DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sDevContainerDemo.md

 We're going to take this a bit further here and assume ***all*** access is remote for an Enterprise-ready implementation.
-We'll leverage our centralized Kubernetes cluster for all development in order to leverage our centrally managed, scalable ZFS storage there as well.
+We'll leverage our centralized Kubernetes cluster for all development in order to take full advantage of our centrally managed, scalable ZFS storage there as well.

 ### Related Tools